Who’s Who in Your Child’s School

 Counselors help students with social, behavioral, and personal challenges.
 Elementary school counselors help teachers and parents evaluate a child's talents, difficulties, or special needs by observing children's playing and learning activities.
 They also participate in developing an IEP.
 If you see your child acting out towards you or other children, you may want to speak with a school counselor to learn how your child interacts at school.

 The librarian administers the library, including overseeing its evolution to a media center.
-That means the librarian selects books, helps students research online and in texts, manages the library computers, and chooses videos for the school collection.
+The typical school librarian has a wide range of responsibilities, including the following: manages the library collection (books, audio books, video, and other media), helps students find books that are a good match for their interests and reading level, advises teachers on high-quality nonfiction titles aligned with curriculum and standards, helps students research online and in texts, teaches Internet safety and critical thinking about sources, and manages the library computers.
+School librarians often work directly with teachers on integration of technology in the classroom.
 If your child has special interests or literacy needs, you may want to speak with a librarian; he or she can help guide your child to appropriate media resources.

 Library Aide, Library Technician, Library Technical Assistant, or Media Aide

 People with any or all of these titles assist the school's librarian and patrons; your school's librarian will know the exact staffing.
 The aides may have specific responsibilities, such as managing the library's computers or repairing books, or general, like helping students who visit.
 If your child would benefit from specific training on media resources, a library aide may be the one to help.